 Belugas are rare along the east coast of Greenland, likely due to lack of suitable habitat.
 Whales which do appear there from time to time likely belong to the Svalbard population (Dietz et al. 1994, NAMMCO 2018).

 Current data does not suggest a link between the Svalbard stocks and the Barents-Kara-Laptev stock or the White Sea stocks (NAMMCO 2018).

 Eastern High Arctic – Baffin Bay and West Greenland

 The Eastern High Arctic – Baffin Bay (also called “Somerset Island”) stock of belugas is a shared stock between Canada and Greenland.
 These animals form a “summer aggregation” that spends the summer mainly in the Canadian High Arctic Archipelago, with some animals also in Smith Sound.

 In autumn, some beluga from this stock migrate to western Greenland where they stay during the winter, while others winter in the “North Water” polynya in Baffin Bay and Smith Sound (Richard et al. 2001, NAMMCO 2013).
-The two wintering areas are shown on the stock distribution map.
+You can see the two wintering areas on the stock distribution map.

-The segment of beluga stock that migrate along the west coast of Greenland can be found from Qaanaaq in the north to Paamiut in the south in autumn, winter and spring.
-Belugas are rare along this coast in summer (NAMMCO 2000).
+The segment of beluga stock that migrate along the west coast of Greenland can be found from Qaanaaq in the north to Paamiut in the south in autumn, winter and spring while being rare along this coast in summer (NAMMCO 2000).
 They migrate past the Upernavik region in October and are found between Disko Bay and Sisimiut in autumn and winter (NAMMCO 2000).
 Based on satellite tagging data, Heide-Jørgensen et al. (2003) estimated that the proportion of animals moving to West Greenland in the winter was approximately 15% (95% confidence limit 6-35%).